Nakalski/Microcontrollers-Projects/README.md

+I'VE RUN SHORT ON TIME, I WILL FINISH TO UPLOAD THE FILES AND EXPLAIN THE PROCESS AS SOON AS POSSIBLE.

 This is a project that i've developed to a class in college.
 Is a simple 4x4 RC Cart, well isn't really a 4x4 because i only had one motor driver so i split the cart in two sides the left and the right one. you can check the schematics and codes on the files above.
 As i said in the README on the master branch you can send me a email if you have a problem.